lewistg/lewistg.github.io/_posts/2014-09-10-a-rectangle-within-a-rectangle.markdown

 \frac{h_2}{h_1} < w_2\\), and note that \\(h_1 \cdot \frac{h_2}{h_1} = h_2\\).
 Thus, \\(a = \frac{h_2}{h_1}\\).

-### Some intuition

-While proof-like explanations leave readers with a sterile list of facts, tey often do not provide any insight.

 ### Conclusion

 This brief post has illustrated how comparing aspect ratios can be used to